marcjulianschwarz/obsidian-raycast/src/utils/search/README.md

 ]
 ```

+**Examples:**

 ### Rule 2: Field-Value Parsing

-A field name is whatever appears before the first `:`.
-(If the colon appears at the start of the term, or there is no real token before it, the colon is treated literally rather than as a field separator.)
-The value begins immediately after that colon and runs until the next whitespace.
-If the value starts with a quote right after the colon, it ends at the matching closing quote (or, if missing, at the next whitespace).
+- A field name is whatever appears before the first occurrence of `:` in a string.
+(If the colon appears at the start of the term, it is treated literally rather than as a field separator.)

-**Examples:**
+- The value begins immediately after that colon and continues until the next whitespace.
+- If the value starts with a quote immediately after the colon, it ends at the matching closing quote (or, if missing, at the next whitespace).
+- If the value starts with a parenthesis, it ends at the matching closing parenthesis (or, if missing, the entire expression is invalid).

+**Examples**

 - Query: